GowthamanAyyasami/test/README.md

 Open the Test script class and call the **executeShell(String shellFilePath)** method where the Shell script needs to be executed.

 * The argument to this method is the shell file path, which is provided in the Element Repository file.

 * The job yaml file path is provided in the element Element Repository file.

-	c.
-The log directory can be provided if required and the key for log directory is "LOG_FILE=" followed by the value.
+* The log directory can be provided if required and the key for log directory is "LOG_FILE=" followed by the value.

-	d.
-The sleep time can be provided if required and the key for sleep time is "SLEEP_TIME=" followed by the value.
+* The sleep time can be provided if required and the key for sleep time is "SLEEP_TIME=" followed by the value.

 ![](./images/media/image1.png)